charlie-wong/coding-style/c/Formatting.rst

 Non-ASCII Characters
 -------------------------------------------------------------------------------
-Non-ASCII characters should be rare, and must use UTF-8 formatting.
+Non-ASCII characters should be rare, and always use UTF-8 formatting.

 You shouldn't hard-code user-facing text in source, even English, so use of non-ASCII characters should be rare.
 However, in certain cases it is appropriate to include such words in your code.